kinnay/NintendoClients/README.md

 * **Switch**
     * **example_lan_splatoon2.py:** Searches for Splatoon 2 LAN sessions and prints information about them.
     * **example_lan_smm2.py:** Searches for Super Mario Maker 2 LAN sessions and prints information about them.
     * **example_smm2.py:** Downloads a Super Mario Maker 2 level and its thumbnails, and prints information about both the level and its creator.
-This script requests new tokens every time it's run, even though the dauth and aauth tokens are valid for 24 hours and the id token is valid for 3 hours.
-If you want to avoid unnecessary requests, you can adjust the script to reuse old tokens as long as possible.
     * **example_smm2_ninji.py:** Requests the list of ninji courses and downloads a replay file.<br><br>
 * **Custom**
     * **example_server.py:** Shows how to create a simple game server with both an authentication server and a secure server.